-Scar tissue formation caused by back surgery can be extremely painful, limit mobility and flexibility, and greatly diminish quality of life.
-Extensive scar tissue production is typically associated with the long incisions and other tissue damage experienced during traditional open back surgery.
+Scar tissue formation caused by neck and back surgery can be extremely painful and limit your mobility and flexibility as well as greatly diminish your quality of life.
+Extensive scar tissue production is typically associated with the long incisions and other tissue damage caused by traditional open spine surgery.

-The abnormal accumulation of scar tissue is occasionally diagnosed after patient’s initial recovery period has been pain-free following a lumbar discectomy or a lumbar decompression.
-Pain then returns slowly but steadily as scar tissue contracts over the subsequent 6 to 12 months.
-If the scar tissue contraction binds the nerve root to the spinal canal, other nerves, or strangulates the nerve, a patient experiences pain and other symptoms.
+Excessive scar tissue is occasionally diagnosed after a patient’s initial recovery period has been pain-free following a lumbar discectomy or a lumbar decompression.
+If scar tissue that contracts over the subsequent 6 to 12 months binds a nerve root to the spinal canal or other nerves, or pinches a nerve, a patient may experience pain and other symptoms.

 Doctors often recommend stretching exercises to reduce the pain associated with scar tissue contraction.
 If stretching exercises are ineffective in relieving pain, a laminotomy, which can be performed as a minimally invasive surgical procedure, may be suggested to remove the excessive scar tissue.